 When judging the color of a diamond, it is actually a lack of color that is graded.
 White diamonds are graded on a letter scale from D to Z, with D classified as colorless and Z classified as noticeable color.
 As one moves down the color scale, a white diamond becomes warmer in color, showing faint to light colors of yellow, gray, and/or brown.
 A diamond’s value decreases as one moves down the color scale from D to Z, but begins to regain value towards the end of the scale as rarity increases.
 Known as “Fancy Yellow”, these yellow diamonds are uncommon and highly valuable.

 Often mistaken for size, a diamond’s carat is a measurement of weight.
-The weight of a diamond is expressed in points or carats; a carat diamond equals 100 points, and a ½ carat diamond equals 50 points, etc. Generally as a diamond’s weight increases, so does its rarity and value.
-The images below are approximate in size.
+The weight of a diamond is expressed in points or carats.
+A 1 carat diamond equals 100 points, and a ½ carat diamond equals 50 points, etc. Generally as a diamond’s weight increases, so does its rarity and value.

 The process that forms a diamond happens only in very rare circumstances, and typically the natural materials required are found in only small amounts.
 Larger diamonds are uncovered less often than smaller diamonds, making them more valuable.

 Lab Grown Diamonds